uptonking/note4yaoo/note-ux-design-material.md

 - ### [MDC-103 Web: Material Theming with Color, Shape, Elevation and Type](https://codelabs.developers.google.com/codelabs/mdc-103-web/)
 - Any global variables you wish to override (e.g. `$mdc-theme-primary` ) must be declared before importing the components' styles into your *.scss files.
-- In this case, `_common.scss` is a partial that is imported before anything else in `login.scss` and `home.scss` , so it will apply to both pages' styles.
+- In this case `_common.scss` is a partial that is imported before anything else in `login.scss` and `home.scss` , so it will apply to both pages' styles.
 - Typography can be set either by using the Sass mixin, or by including the specific type class (e.g. `class="mdc-typography--headline6"` ) on your element.
 - Elevation is applied by invoking the `mdc-elevation` Sass mixin within a selector representing the elements you want elevated.
 - change layout by update `mdc-image-list-standard-columns(4)` to `mdc-image-list-masonry-columns(4)`